-- Twice a day, people were instructed to mix Right Size Smoothies with 8 oz of water, milk or other liquid– AND to follow that up by drinking 8 oz of water.
+- Twice a day, people were instructed to mix Right Size Smoothies with 8 oz of water, milk, or other liquid– AND to follow that up by drinking 8 oz of water.
 This drinking extra water after the shake should be performed for those looking to duplicate the results of this study.
 It does mention this on the product label too.

 - The people in the study were also placed on a calorie-restricted diet that reduced their calories by 500 per day.
-In other words, Right Size Smoothies was used in addition to a lower than usual calorie intake.
+In other words, Right Size Smoothies were used in addition to a lower than usual calorie intake.